 Chapter 7: Triptidipa Prakaranam – Light on Supreme Satisfaction

 It should not be supposed that Brahman, the Absolute, has anything to do with these stages.
 We may not argue that the stages are superimposed on the imperishable Brahman.
 That would be to argue that clouds are obstructing the sun.
-The clouds are not obstructing the sun at all.
-They are obstructing our vision of the sun.
+The clouds are not obstructing the sun at all; they are obstructing our vision of the sun.
 The clouds are not superimposed on the sun so that the sun may be affected by the clouds.
-Hence, in spite of the fact that there is a complete darkness, as it were, as sometimes when there are thick monsoon clouds during the day, we cannot say that these clouds have affected the sun in any way whatsoever.
+Hence, in spite of the fact that when thick monsoon clouds cover the sun during the day there is a complete darkness, as it were, we cannot say that these clouds have affected the sun in any way whatsoever.
 The sun may not even be aware of what is happening in the world.

-Thus, these processes, these seven stages – ignorance onwards until liberation—are conditioning factors of the jiva only and are not to be imagined as being superimposed on Brahman because in that case the whole universe is superimposed on Brahman.
+Thus, these processes, these seven stages—from ignorance onwards until liberation—are conditioning factors of the jiva only and are not to be imagined as being superimposed on Brahman, because in that case the whole universe is superimposed on Brahman.
 There is nothing special about it.

-Now, these seven stages are like processes.
-They cannot be considered to be moving as processes on Brahman as the base – though, in a way, we may say Brahman is the substratum for all things.
+Now, these seven stages are like processes, though they cannot be considered to be moving as processes on the base of Brahman—though, in a way, we may say Brahman is the substratum for all things.
 To bring the analogy of the sun and the clouds, etc., we may say that everything is caused by the sun.
-Even the movement of the clouds and the darkening that is caused by the movement of the clouds are all to be attributed only to the sun, of course.
-Yet nothing is to be attributed to the sun.
+Even the movement of the clouds and the darkening that is caused by the movement of the clouds are all to be attributed to the sun, of course, yet nothing is to be attributed to the sun.

-Though nothing can exist here in this world—neither bondage nor freedom can exist without Brahman’s existence—yet Brahman is uncontaminated with these processes.
+Though nothing can exist here in this world—neither bondage nor freedom can exist without Brahman’s existence—yet Brahman is uncontaminated by these processes.
 They are connected only with the jiva.
 As there are only two principles before us, Brahman and jiva, the processes should belong to one of them.
 As it is not possible to attribute these stages to Brahman, they have to be attributed only to the jiva.
 There is no other alternative for us.

 Ajñāna syāśrayo brahmeti adhiṣṭhān tayā jaguḥ, jīvā vasthātvam ajñānā bhimā nitvā davā diṣam (43).
 Is not ignorance rooted in Brahman?
 Is Brahman not the source of avidya?
 Where is avidya located?
 Where is its support?
-We accept that even ignorance has to find a support; and the ultimate support being Brahman itself for all things, we may in a way concede that Brahman is the support even of ignorance.
+We accept that even ignorance has to find a support; and the ultimate support being Brahman itself for all things, we may in a way concede that Brahman is the support of even ignorance.
 Yet, it is only a theoretical concession given to Brahman being the substratum of ignorance.
-Direct organic connection between ignorance and Brahman cannot be there because if a real connection is to be established between ignorance and Brahman, Brahman would be ignorant.
-It wouldn't be conscious of anything whatsoever.
+A direct organic connection between ignorance and Brahman cannot be there because if a real connection is to be established between ignorance and Brahman, Brahman would be ignorant.
+It would not be conscious of anything whatsoever.

 Parokṣa jñānato naśyet asattvā vṛti hetutā, aparokṣa jñāna nāśyā hyabhāna vṛti hetutā (45).
-There are two kinds of ignorance, two phases of ignorance, rather: asattavarana and abhana avarana.
+There are two kinds or two phases of ignorance: asattavarana and abhanavarana.
 Due to the avarana of maya, known as asattavarana, one has no consciousness of even the existence of Brahman.
 Even the remote idea of their being such a thing as Brahman cannot arise in the mind due to this avarana called asattavarana.
-Avarana, or veil, instils the wrong notion into the mind so that one is made to feel it does not exist.
-The indirect knowledge which is obtained through study as well as instruction from a Guru is capable of destroying that secondary ignorance which makes us feel that God does not exist, Brahman does not exist, etc. The proper instruction received from the Guru will dispel this peculiar secondary ignorance which is the cause of the feeling that God does not exist or Brahman is not there.
+Avarana, or veil, instils the wrong notion into the mind so that one is made to feel that Brahman does not exist.
+The indirect knowledge which is obtained through study as well as instruction from a Guru is capable of destroying that secondary ignorance which makes us feel that God does not exist, Brahman does not exist, etc.

-The other one is abhana avarana, the veil that covers the consciousness of there being such a thing at all called Brahman.
-Direct knowledge or actual experience of Brahman dispels the other kind of ignorance which covers the consciousness of Brahman.
+The other phase is abhanavarana, the veil that covers the consciousness of there being such a thing at all called Brahman.
+Direct knowledge, or actual experience of Brahman, dispels the other kind of ignorance which covers the consciousness of Brahman.
 That is to say, direct knowledge or experience makes one immediately conscious of Brahman as identical with one’s own self.

 Abhānā varaṇe naṣṭe jīvatvā ropa saṁkṣayāt, kartṛtvā dyakhilaḥ śokaḥ saṁsārākhyo nivartate (46).
-This great problem of life, which is called samsara with all its concomitants like the feeling of agency in action, kartritva, and bhoktritva or enjoyment of fruits of action—all these appurtenances connected with the very existence of people in the world, samsara, all vanish in one minute when abhana avarana, the veil that covers the consciousness in respect of Brahman’s existence, is dispelled by direct experience.
+This great problem of life, which is called samsara, with all its concomitants such as kartritva, the feeling of agency in action, and bhoktritva, the enjoyment of fruits of action—all these appurtenances connected with the very existence of people in the world vanish in one minute when abhanavarana, the veil that covers the consciousness in respect of Brahman’s existence, is dispelled by direct experience.

 Aparokṣa jñāna śoka nivṛttyākhya ubhe ime, avasthe jīvage brute ātmānaṁ cediti śrutiḥ (48).
-If the verse that was quoted in the beginning of this chapter from the Brihadaranyaka Upanishad: ātmānaṁ cet vijānīyāt ayam asmīti pūrusaḥ, kimicchan kasya kāmāya śarīram anu sanjvaret is understood and appreciated in its true meaning, the meaning that comes out is this: The Atman that is referred to in this verse of the Brihadaranyaka Upanishad, indicated by the word purusha, is the same jiva about which we have been talking about and describing in the earlier verses, whose ignorance is to be dispelled by indirect knowledge derived from scripture, Guru’s instruction, and direct experience.
+If the verse ātmānaṁ cet vijānīyāt ayam asmīti pūrusaḥ, kimicchan kasya kāmāya śarīram anu sanjvaret (B.U.
+4.4.12) that was quoted from the Brihadaranyaka Upanishad at the beginning of this chapter is understood and appreciated in its true meaning, the meaning that comes out is this.
+The Atman that is referred to in this verse of the Brihadaranyaka Upanishad, indicated by the word purusha, is the same jiva about which we have been talking and describing in the earlier verses, whose ignorance is to be dispelled by indirect knowledge derived from scripture, Guru’s instruction, and direct experience.
 The conditions of sorrow which are supposed to be dispelled by the indirect knowledge derived from scripture and the grace of the Guru are associates of the jiva consciousness only.

 Ayamitya parokṣatvam uktaṁ tad dvividhaṁ bhavet, viṣaya svaprakāśatvāt dhiyā pyevaṁ tadīkṣanāt (49).
-Ayam asmīti pūrusaḥ: The word ‘ayam’ is used in this verse of the Brihadaranyaka Upanishad.
-What is “this purusha”?
-Who is “this”?
+Ayam asmīti pūrusaḥ: The word ayam is used in this verse of the Brihadaranyaka Upanishad.
+What is this purusha?
+Who is this?
 The word ‘this’ here indicates the direct awareness of the jiva’s experience, which is of a twofold character.
 The experience of the Atman in us is of a twofold nature—that is, it is indirect sometimes and direct at other times.
 It is impossible to gain its meaning through intellectual arguments.
-When the intellect tries to comprehend the nature of the Atman, the Atman looks like something paroksa—that is, an object of consciousness to be known in the future—and that is why we, who use our reason and argument and study, etc., for the purpose of knowing the truth, still have the feeling that it is a future experience that is going to take place.
-That is, God-realisation is something that is yet to take place, either tomorrow or the day after, or later.
+When the intellect tries to comprehend the nature of the Atman, the Atman looks like something paroksa—that is, an object of consciousness to be known in the future—and that is why we, who use our reason, argument and study, etc., for the purpose of knowing the truth, still have the feeling that God-realisation is a future experience that is going to take place.
+We feel that God-realisation is something that is yet to take place, either tomorrow or the day after, or later on.